 After a corporate job in London fell through, Cron was invited to attend harvest in the South of France.
 It was at a wine tasting event in Le Barroux (in the Ventoux Wine Region /Appellation) with local winemakers where a life-changing wine was poured into his glass, it rocked him, filled him with wonder and made him think long and hard about life.
 That moment and that wine sparked what would become Beyond the Glass.

-Cron and his best mate Maggie believe that wine should be accessible, relatable and most of all, fun.
+Cron and his best mates Maggie and Percy believe that wine should be accessible, relatable and most of all, fun.
 So every bottle is vinified with that special love that only a hooman and doggo can share.
 Because there is nothing that is as pure and gratifying as a dog, but good wine comes pretty close.

 Our wines honour the unique characteristics of the land on which they are grown.
 We are lucky to have access to some amazing regions in Victoria to grow great wine and we are committed to celebrating what the season offers us.